reactivize/rn-app23/readme.md

 #load up your mobile device simulator, eg AVD for Android Studio
 # or plug your device into the computer usb port

+#note: the above steps are one-time setup only.

 react-native run-android
 #wait about 5 minutes